-The second major division of Acts focuses on the gospel witness of the church in Judea and Samaria in Acts chapter 8 verse 5 through chapter 9 verse 31.
+The second major division of Acts focuses on the gospel witness of the church in Judea and Samaria in Acts 8:5 9:31.
 The regions of Judea and Samaria were roughly equivalent to the southern and northern regions of the Promised Land given to Israel in the Old Testament.
 Jesus himself had ministered in these regions before his ascension.
-Luke's focus on Judea and Samaria can be divided into two main batches of stories: the ministry of Philip in Acts chapter 8 verses 5 through 40 and the conversion of Paul in Acts chapter 9 verses 1 through 31.
+Luke's focus on Judea and Samaria can be divided into two main batches of stories: the ministry of Philip in Acts 8:5‐40 and the conversion of Paul in Acts 9:1‐31.

-On the one hand, these stories draw attention to the internal growth of the church.
-For instance, internal growth continued as new believers continued to be filled with the Holy Spirit in Acts chapter 8, and Saul was made an apostle after his conversion in Acts chapter 9.
+These stories draw attention to the internal growth of the church.
+For instance, internal growth continued as new believers continued to be filled with the Holy Spirit in Acts 8, and Saul was made an apostle after his conversion in Acts 9.

-Hand-in-hand with these events, however, tension also built within the church.
-For example, questions were raised in Acts chapter 8 because some believers had not yet received the Holy Spirit, Simon the magician tried to purchase the power of the Holy Spirit from the apostles in Acts chapter 8, and some believers were afraid of Saul, fearing that he would betray them in Acts chapter 9.
+Hand‐in‐hand with these events, however, tension also built within the church.
+For example, questions were raised in Acts 8 because some believers had not yet received the Holy Spirit.
+Simon the magician tried to purchase the power of the Holy Spirit from the apostles in Acts 8.

 On the other hand, the pattern of outward growth and opposition also continued.
-For instance, the church continued to grow numerically in Judea and Samaria through events such as: the first known convert from Africa in Acts chapter 8, the many converts made through Philip's evangelistic ministry in Acts chapter 8, and the conversion of Saul in Acts chapter 9.
+For instance, the church continued to grow numerically in Judea and Samaria through events such as the many converts made through Philip's evangelistic ministry in Acts 8, and the conversion of Paul in Acts 9.